 - Start the dance right away, so it’s not awkward.

 Dance parties are all about expectations and making everyone feeling comfortable.
 Alison encourages us to have set the right expectations for the party from the invitation wording to the set-up of the room.
-Oh and here’s the post I mention that gives a quick glimpse into my worst dance party idea ever.
+Oh, and on the vintage storybook birthday post I mention that gives a quick glimpse into my worst dance party idea ever.

 It was great to chat with Alison and hear the awesome ways dancing has helped to build her brand, and also encourage her in everyday life.
 She is so fun to listen to.